Miserlou/Zappa/README.md

 ## Asynchronous Task Execution

-Zappa also now offers the ability to seamlessly execute functions asyncronously in a completely seperate AWS Lambda instance!
+Zappa also now offers the ability to seamlessly execute functions asynchronously in a completely separate AWS Lambda instance!

 For example, if you have a Flask API for ordering a pie, you can call your `bake` function seamlessly in a completely seperate Lambda instance by using the `zappa.async.task` decorator like so: